Style sheets must be enabled to view this page as it was intended.

 Entry Requirements

-To enroll in the A Level English Language and Literature course, students must have (or expect to achieve) at least five GCSEs at grade 4 or above, including English at grade 5.
+To enrol in the A Level English Language and Literature course, students must have (or expect to achieve) at least five GCSEs at grade 4 or above, including English at grade 5.
 Students are also required to provide a satisfactory school reference and meet the following minimum GCSE criteria: Grade 5 in English Language Grade 5 in English Literature (if taken) !

 Web Category